hyperledger/iroha-2-docs/src/guide/build-and-install.md

     cd ~/Git/iroha
     ```

-5. Choose the right branch: the main and the latest currently supported
+5. Choose the right branch.
+You can use the `iroha2-lts` branch with the
-    monthly release of Iroha.
+    long-term support release, or the branch with the latest stable release
+    (`iroha2`).
+To checkout the branch with the stable release, run:

     ```bash
     git checkout iroha2